vbaliga/vbaliga.github.io/_posts/2019-05-12-sample-variance-distributions-ggridges.md

 ***At small sample sizes, we see extremely skewed distributions of sample variance.***

+As in the other plots, the horizontal blue line shows where the true population variance is.

 For sample size = 15 or below (among our cherry-picked examples), we’re seeing extremely long right-tailed distributions.
 The shapes of the distributions indicate that median and/or mode might strongly differ from the mean sample variance.
 Let’s take a look.

 We’ll just focus on median vs. mean: